-To make some planning entities immovable, add an @PlanningPin annotation on a boolean getter or field of the planning entity class.
-That boolean is true if the entity is immovable (pinned down to its current planning values) and false otherwise.
+To pin some planning entities down, add an @PlanningPin annotation on a boolean getter or field of the planning entity class.
+That boolean is true if the entity is pinned down to its current planning values and false otherwise.

 1. Add the @PlanningPin annotation on a boolean: